TGOS/PleaseFixCocoaPods/README.md

 a part of some target and there only these kind of imports/includes are guaranteed to work.
-So if `blah.m` imports `priv.h`, it will use `#import "priv.h"` but if the public header `pubA.h` imports `pubB.h`, it must use  `#import <XYZ/pubB.h>`, otherwise build the pod can still work but intgrating it will fail.*
+So if `blah.m` imports `priv.h`, it will use `#import "priv.h"` but if the public header `pubA.h` imports `pubB.h`, it must use  `#import <XYZ/pubB.h>`, otherwise building the pod may still work but intgrating it will fail.*

 Pod developers don't have to write an umbrella header themselves.
 CocoaPods automatically creates one for them if required.
 The name is the name of the